 Author: American Sustainable Business Council

-A sustainable economy will depend on policies that will help advance change on a societal level.
-Here are three important policies that will help–and specific actions you can take.
+A sustainable economy will depend on business policies that will advance change on a societal level.
+Here are three important policies that can do that.

-By Richard Eidlin Voluntary corporate sustainability initiatives and social enterprises are essential, but are not game changers by themselves.
+By Zach Bernstein Voluntary corporate sustainability initiatives and social enterprises are essential but are not game-changers by themselves.
 In addition, we need laws and regulations that guide our economy toward sound, long-term decision-making, with full recognition of social and environmental externalities.
-As business leaders, we can and must support policy change to help make … Continued
+As business leaders, we must support policy changes to help make the economy more … Continued